jrincayc/ucblogo-code/README.md

 Here is an overview of the repository:
 * csls - Programs form [Brian Havrvey's trilogy "Computer Science Logo Style"](https://people.eecs.berkeley.edu/~bh/).
 * docs - Usermanual in variety formats and brief manual page.
-* helpfiles - files for UCBLogo interactive help
+* helpfiles - files for UCBLogo interactive help.
-* test - Unit tests
+* test - Unit tests.
 * / - program source code and [a Program Logic Manual](/plm).

 The executable file in this distribution includes libraries from the